steflangehennig/DS-Trainings/README.md

 The repo includes (for now):

 * Introduction to the `wbstats` package in R, which is used for accessing and analysing the World Bank's data via their API
-* Introduction to R, with a special focus on using the `tidyverse` for data manipulation, visualisation, and analysing
+* Introduction to R, with a special focus on using the `tidyverse` for data manipulation, visualisation, and analysing (_in progress_)